What to Wear for Comfortable Camping Outfits

 PRO TIP: If you want to invest in a superior rain jacket, look to the Arc’teryx brand, which uses Gore-Tex for ultimate breathability and water protection.

-3. Choose Versatile Clothing that You Can Layer
+3. Pack Versatile Camping Clothes that Layer

 When choosing clothes to pack for your camping trip, pack items that work in various situations and are good for layering.